Yuanbo2020/SoundSCaper/Readme.md

 <br>

-## Run Sound-AQ models to predict the acoustic scene, audio event, and human-perceived affective responses
+## Run Sound-AQ models to predict the acoustic scene, audio event, and human-perceived affective qualities

 Please download the testing set (about 3 GB) from [here](https://drive.google.com/file/d/1Rzse5NfbNKyT3mNgcz-y1GUueAnjlOR1/view?usp=sharing), and place it under the Dataset folder.